jdbest/psy-203/03-lab-instructions.md

 Today's tutorial builds on the skills you learned in Labs 1 and 2; it uses the packages you installed earlier.
 (Haven't installed them?
 [Do so here](./00-install-packages.md))

-To download and then run the tutorial, run the following two commands:
+To download and then run the tutorial, run the following two commands.
+Be careful only to run the `usethis::use_zip()` line **once**, as it can overwrite your work.

 ```
 usethis::use_zip("https://github.com/jdbest/psy-203/raw/master/lab03.zip", cleanup = TRUE)